Cadmium in the environment is mainly caused by the earth’s crust and industrial pollution. Then how does cadmium harm the human body?

-Cadmium in plant-based foods mainly comes from metallurgy, smelting, ceramics, electroplating industry and chemical industry (such as the battery, plastic additives, food preservatives, pesticides, pigments) such as the discharge of “three wastes”.
+Cadmium in plant-based foods mainly comes from metallurgy, smelting, ceramics, the electroplating industry, and the chemical industry (such as the battery, plastic additives, food preservatives, pesticides, and pigments) such as the discharge of “three wastes”.

-The wastewater of lead-zinc ore and related industries (electroplating, alkaline batteries) are discharged into surface water or into groundwater, contaminating water source and soil, and then the crops are then contaminated by irrigation, planting, and other means.
+The wastewater of lead-zinc ore and related industries (electroplating, alkaline batteries) are discharged into surface water or into groundwater, contaminating water sources and soil, and then the crops are then contaminated by irrigation, planting, and other means.

 Rice is the most important cereal crop for cadmium, and the cadmium level of which is second only to lettuce, according to the U.S. Department of Agriculture experts.
 Cadmium in animal food also comes mainly from the natural environment.
 Normally, cadmium content is relatively low.
-But in the polluted environment, cadmium has obvious biological accumulation tendency in animals.
+But in a polluted environment, cadmium has an obvious biological accumulation tendency in animals.

 In addition, parents who often adorn their children should also pay attention to that a large number of children’s jewelry has been found to contain a large amount of toxic metal cadmium, according to a U.S. study.

 Children open gift packs not only for toys but also for heavy metals that may cause brain damage.
 After the U.S. Congress banned lead in children’s toys in 2008, cadmium, often found in batteries, began to enter children’s jewelry.
-According to the report, many children love to include some accessories in their mouths, which increase the risk of heavy metal poisoning.
+According to the report, many children love to include some accessories in their mouths, which increases the risk of heavy metal poisoning.

-Copyright © 1994-2019 Stanford Advanced Materials, All Rights Reserved.
+Copyright © 1994-2024 Advanced Refractory Metals owned by Oceania International LLC, All Rights Reserved.